ToscaLab/tosca/crates/tosca-esp32c3/examples/light-with-events/README.md

 [![LICENSE][license badge]][license]

-A `Tosca` light firmware for an `ESP32-C3` board that turns the built-in LED on and off, sending notifications to an external process in response to changes to internal sensors.
+A stateless `Tosca` firmware to control the built-in LED on an `ESP32-C3` board, sending events to a broker in response to changes in the LED state.

-An event represents a change that can occur at any moment or at predefined intervals.
+An event represents a change in the sensor state that can occur at any moment or at predefined time intervals.

 The firmware hosts an `HTTP` server that manages the state of the board's built-in LED via `REST` requests:

-- `light/on` route turns the LED on
+- `light/on` route turns the LED on using a `PUT` request
-- `light/off` route turns the LED off
+- `light/off` route turns the LED off using a `PUT` request.
+A parameter called `test-value` is included in the request to test whether the route operates correctly
-- `light/toggle` route toggles the LED
+- `light/toggle` route toggles the LED on an off using a `GET` request

 For each request, the server responds with the _final_ status of the operation triggered by the request.